1.c) Stars, expansion of the Universe and dark energy

 We must bear in mind that both expansion and contraction of the Universe are indeed coherent with the available information.
 Of course, the expansion is predominant in the big scale.

-Meanwhile, the white fountains or great emitters of electromagnetic radiation, normally known as stars, produce expansion of the Universe.
+Meanwhile, the white fountains or high emitters of electromagnetic radiation, generally known as stars, produce expansion of the Universe.

 Home physical experiment